Find your perfect home.

-If you buy a second home, you will be liable for a 3% stamp duty surcharge.
-The government introduced the charge in 2016 to cool down the buy-to-let property market.
+If you buy a second home, you will be liable for a 5% stamp duty surcharge.
+The government introduced the charge in 2016 to cool down the buy-to-let property market, and it increased in October 2024.
 However, you can reclaim stamp duty on second homes if you sell your original property within three years.

 Having helped many customers in the South West London areas of Wimbledon, Wimbledon Village, Coombe, New Malden and Kingston deal with the issues around stamp duty on UK second homes, here are some of the most common questions we are asked about this government tax.